willthames/willthames.github.io/_posts/2016-11-05-intro-to-code-reviews.markdown

 ---
 title: An Introduction to Code Reviews
-date: 2016-11-05 07:30:00
+date: 2016-11-07 11:30:00
 layout: post
 draft: true
 ---
-Most software development teams have long been doing code reviews, and while it's not uncommon amongst systems administrators, it's not universally practised.
+Most software development teams have long been doing code reviews, and while it's not uncommon amongst system administrators, it's not universally practised.

 ## Why do code reviews

 Constructive code reviews are a means of ensuring the quality of code is consistent across the team &ndash;
-and typically all code gets brought to a much higher standard as a result.
+and typically all code gets raised to a much higher standard as a result.
 Through code reviews, junior team members can see obtain feedback from their peers on their contributions before merge, as well as learn from the feedback on other colleagues' contributions.
 But code review